OpenMDAO/dymos/readme.md

 that provide the rates of the state variables.
 This model can be an OpenMDAO model of arbitrary complexity, including nested groups and components, layers of nonlinear solvers, etc.

-Next we wrap our system with decorators that provide information regarding the states to be integrated, which sources in the model provide their rates, and where any externally provided parameters should be connected.
+Next we can wrap our system with decorators that provide information regarding the states to be integrated, which sources in the model provide their rates, and where any externally provided parameters should be connected.
 When used in an optimal control context, these external parameters may serve as controls.